Meaning of Divisional or Project Weighted Average Cost of Capital

 WACC as a concept needed further improvement because it does not consider the risk factor of individual projects.
 On the other hand, we know that risk and return are directly correlated.
 Higher the risk higher should be the required return.
 As a rule, we were using the company’s overall WACC for all the projects irrespective of their individual risk profile.
 This will result in accepting high-risk projects with IRR higher than WACC and rejecting even the risk-free projects having IRR little less than WACC.
 Let’s understand with an example.

 Project/Divisional WACC Example

-If a potato chips manufacturing company like ‘Lays’ wishes to enter into a new project of construction.
+Suppose a potato chips manufacturing company like ‘Lays’ wishes to enter into a new construction project.
 Can it apply the same WACC of potato chips business to evaluate a construction project?
-The obvious answer should be ‘NO’.
-Similarly, a company is having two independent divisions – mobile manufacturing and mobile software division.
+The obvious answer should be ‘NO.’ Similarly, a company is having two independent divisions – mobile manufacturing and mobile software division.
 Can we apply the same WACC to evaluate their performances?
 No, we should not.

 Therefore, overall co’s WACC can be used as an evaluating benchmark only where the new projects have the same risk profile.
 If the risk is higher, the WACC should be increased for evaluation and vice versa.
 How much adjustment in the WACC do we need?
 By 1%, 2% or 10%.
 We don’t know.
 The concept of divisional and project WACC will help us with this problem.